Randi Weingarten: Plagiarized speech

 A speech that Weingarten gave in 2011 turned out to have been plagiarized from a NY1 series on a flawed Board of Education computer system.
 NY1 responded, saying "When a journalist, politician or student uses someone else's words without attribution in a speech or a paper, it's called plagiarism – and it's often enough to get a journalist fired, a politician embarrassed or a student kicked out of school".

 WTU conflict

 In 2010, the AFT and Weingarten specifically were charged with interfering in the local elections of the Washington Teachers Union (WTU).
 The elections had been scheduled for May but postponed because of a dispute over procedural questions.
 In August of that year, Weingarten imposed a deadline on WTU President George Parker to comply with an order "to hold a mid-September election for new officers and delegates, or the contest will be taken out of his hands and conducted by the national parent organization."
 Parker objected that Weingarten had no authority to interfere in this manner.
 Weingarten ultimately took over the election.

-Allegation by Mike Pompeo

-In November 2022, Mike Pompeo called Weingarten the most dangerous person in the world.
-He claimed that American children can't read, write or do math, but instead learn "filth" in American schools.
+COVID-19 pandemic and school closures

+In April 2020, as the COVID-19 pandemic was beginning to take hold in the United States, schools and most public life were placed under lockdown.
+The AFT released a five-stage reopening framework, and through the summer of 2020 Weingarten opposed the Trump administration's push to reopen schools, threatening "safety strikes" if reopening conditions were deemed unsafe.

+Weingarten and AFT staff influenced CDC Director Rochelle Walensky's February 2021 school-reopening policy.
+Records later obtained by the United States House Select Subcommittee on the Coronavirus Pandemic showed the AFT received a pre-publication draft of the guidance and submitted their own edits.
+Two AFT suggestions appeared nearly verbatim in the final document.
+CDC officials later testified that soliciting and incorporating line-by-line edits from outside organizations was "uncommon."
+Walensky stated the guidance was "free from political meddling" and that CDC had consulted with more than 50 organizations.

+2022 NAEP scores showed the largest decline in decades.
+Weingarten testified before the Republican-led Select Subcommittee on April 26, 2023, rejecting that the AFT had undue influence and stating the union had worked "every day from February on" to reopen schools.
+Outgoing Chicago Mayor Lori Lightfoot disputed that characterization on CNN, saying it was "not the reality that was happening on the ground."
+In a February 2021 Axios on HBO interview, Weingarten dismissed concerns about school closures, saying "kids are resilient and kids will recover."
+In a 2023 New York Times Magazine profile, she reversed that position, telling Jonathan Mahler: "All of us were wrong when we said, 'Oh, no, there's no learning loss.'"